noahplacke/gandon-ramsay-report/index.md

 As you can see, the list of ingredients began to converge into a list of common cooking essentials and became less varied overall, which leads us to believe that mode collapse was taking place.
 Mode collapse is a common issue among GANs in which the generator starts producing the same output (or a small set of outputs) over and over again because it has learned to fool the descriminator with those successful outputs.
 Some methods to remedy mode collapse include the Wasserstein loss and the use of unrolled GANs.

 We decided to try and remedy our model using the Wasserstein loss.

+### insert success or failure here

+## Instructions RNN

+For this component of the project, we decided to use an RNN model in the same way that image captioning works.
+The RNN will take in a list of ingredients (similar to the way an RNN would take in an image input) and output a generated list of instructions to complement the list of ingredients.

+### INGREDIENTS TEAM to write and describe this part of the project